Sports Massage for Athletic Performance

 - It May help prevent injuries when massage is received regularly

-Individuals who participate in exercise and athletic programs who seek enhanced performance, improved conditioning, faster recovery, injury prevention, and assistance in maintaining peek fitness can benefit from massage therapy given by professional massage therapists working within their scope of practice.
+Individuals participating in exercise and athletic programs and seeking enhanced performance, improved conditioning, faster recovery, injury prevention, and assistance in maintaining peak fitness can benefit from massage therapy from professional massage therapists working within their practice.